 - Supply employment information

-- List your name, date of birth, and other basic information
+- List your name, date of birth, and other essential information.

-Registration can be permanent or temporary, depending on your age, record, the age of the victim(s), and other details relevant to your case.
+- Registration can be permanent or temporary, depending on your age, record, the victim(s) age, and other details relevant to your case.

 In addition, sex convictions can limit your ability to live where you want, access social media, own a gun, obtain or maintain employment, enroll in higher education programs, or secure some licenses and certifications.
 You may even lose custody of your children or have trouble with citizenship.

-Sex crime cases involve complicated issues and stark penalties.
-Therefore, it’s critical to take accusations serioulsy from the start.
-It’s best to retain an attorney who has worked for years defending clients who have faced similar accusations.
+Sex crime cases involve complicated issues and life-changing penalties.
+Therefore, it’s critical to take accusations seriously from the start.
+It’s best to retain an attorney who has worked for years defending clients who have faced similar charges.